rahulgupta2018/ai-code-review-multi-agent/docs/comprehensive_milestone_plan.md

-# Comprehensive Milestone Plan - Agentic Code Review with Google AGDK
+# Comprehensive Milestone Plan - Agentic Code Review with Google GADK

 ## Executive Summary

-This document provides a detailed phase-wise milestone plan for implementing the complete 6-agent code review system with Google AGDK integration.
-The plan builds on the existing strong foundation (85% complete infrastructure) while focusing on the critical AGDK integration and remaining components needed for production deployment.
+This document provides a detailed phase-wise milestone plan for implementing the complete 6-agent code review system with Google GADK integration.
+The plan builds on the existing strong foundation (85% complete infrastructure) while focusing on the critical GADK integration and remaining components needed for production deployment.

 ### **Quality Standards & Acceptance Criteria**